zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/oda-lab/oda-labguide.md

 We’ll complete the pizza order process by fetching the pizza size, topping, and delivery time, and then printing an order summary.

-1. In the dialog flow, navigate to the `startOrderPizza` state.
+1. In the dialog flow, navigate to the `startOrderPizza` state
 2. Change the `text` property’s value to `"OK, lets get that order sorted"`.

-3. Change the `keepTurn` value to ` true`
+3. Change the `keepTurn` value to ` true`.

-4. Delete the line `return: "done"`
+4. Delete the line `return: "done"`.

-5. Replace the deleted line with `next: "setPizzaSize"`
+5. Replace the deleted line with `next: "setPizzaSize"`.
 This is what the state should look like:

         startOrderPizza:
           component: "System.Output"
           properties:
             text: "OK, lets get that order sorted"
             keepTurn: true
           transitions:
             next: "setPizzaSize"